Knowledge

 How communities and countries build resilience will be dependent upon their capacity to anticipate, plan and take action to respond to a wide range of risks.
 This is particularly the case for least developed countries.
 GRP works with communities, practitioners, academia, civil society and national governments to connect, share, and advance resilience insights and knowledge.

-Resilience Knowledge Coalition
+Resilience Evidence Coalition

 South-to-South Resilience Academies